awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

  GuardDuty monitors threats against your Amazon S3 resources by analyzing AWS CloudTrail management events and CloudTrail S3 data events\.
 These data sources monitor different kinds of activity, for example, CloudTrail management events for S3 include operations that list or configure S3 buckets, such as `ListBuckets`, `DeleteBuckets`, and `PutBucketReplication`\.
 Examples of data events for S3 include object\-level API operations, such as `GetObject`, `ListObjects`, `DeleteObject`, and `PutObject`\.

 GuardDuty monitoring of CloudTrail management events is on by default for all accounts that have enabled GuardDuty and is not configurable\.
-S3 data event logs are a configurable data source in GuardDuty\.
+CloudTrail S3 data event logs are a configurable data source in GuardDuty\.
 By default, S3 protection is enabled for new detectors, for accounts created before the addition of S3 protection this data source must be enabled manually\.
 The processes for enabling or disabling S3 data event monitoring is covered in this topic\.

 We strongly recommend that you enable S3 protection in GuardDuty\.
 If the feature is disabled, GuardDuty is unable to fully monitor or generate findings for suspicious access to data stored in your S3 buckets\.